sanjanb/sanjanb.github.io/_achievements/academic-excellence.md

 ##  **Gratitude & Acknowledgments**

-**To the Organizing Committee**: Thank you for this prestigious recognition and the opportunity to be part of such an esteemed gathering.

-**To My Institution (ATME College)**: Grateful for providing excellent education, resources, and unwavering support throughout my journey.

-**To My Faculty Members**: Thank you for your guidance, mentorship, and for believing in my potential from day one.

-**To My Family & Friends**: Your constant encouragement and support have been the foundation of this achievement.

-**To My Fellow Students**: Thank you for making this journey collaborative, enriching, and memorable.
+To the Organizing Committee, thank you for this prestigious recognition and the opportunity to be part of such an esteemed gathering.
+To My Institution ATME College Grateful for providing excellent guidance, resources, and good support throughout my journey.
+To My Faculty Members thank you for your guidance, mentorship, and for believing in my potential from day one.
+To My Family & Friends your constant encouragement and support have been the foundation of this achievement.
+To My Fellow Students thank you for making this journey collaborative, enriching, and memorable.

 ---